-Being away from you for longer than that can cause them to get stressed or panic, which displays destructive behavior, such as chewing furniture or scratching at doors as they attempt to break out and find you.
+Being away from you for longer than that can cause them to get stressed or panic.
+This can cause destructive behavior, such as chewing furniture as they attempt to break out and find you.

-It also means that they have a place to call their own where they feel safe, and they don’t feel the stress of having to protect the whole house.
+It also means they have a place to call their own where they feel safe.
+They don’t feel the stress of having to protect the whole house.

 You can get around this, not by completely ignoring them, but try not to make it a big deal every time you see them.

 A quick pat on the head will reassure them that you’re happy with their behavior without encouraging them to follow you constantly.
 They need to know their place, so set some boundaries.